 Many of the plants that are commonly called and sold as Christmas cacti, are in fact not true Christmas cacti.
 There are similar looking plants that bloom at Thanksgiving, Christmas, or Easter.
-Whether you have a Thanksgiving cactus (Schlumbergera truncata), a true Christmas cactus (Schlumbergera x Buckleyi), or an Easter cactus (Hatiora gaertneri), the care instructions are the same, with an adjusted schedule.
+Whether you have a Thanksgiving cactus (Schlumbergera truncata), a true Christmas cactus (Schlumbergera x Buckleyi), or an Easter cactus (Hatiora gaertneri), the care instructions are the same but with an adjusted schedule.
 The best way to tell them apart is when they bloom (near the date of the holiday they are named for), but you can also tell by the leaves: Christmas and Easter cacti have more rounded leaves and Thanksgiving cacti have pointy leaves.
 The Easter cactus also has more star-shaped flowers that look quite different from the Schlumbergeras.

 Proper year-round care will ensure that your Christmas cactus is healthy enough to thrive and bloom, so let’s start with care basics:

 As always when buying a new plant, select one that looks healthy and shows no signs of disease.
 When choosing a Christmas cactus, it is also important to pick one that is in the appropriate stage of dormancy so that it will be ready to flower for the holidays.

 If you are buying a Christmas cactus after October, choose one with visible buds on it.
 If you are buying one before October, pick one that does not have any buds or blooms.

 Plant your Christmas cactus inside a well-draining pot in a soil mix made especially for succulents and cacti (see how to make your own here).

 Fertilize with a balanced fertilizer in the spring and summer.
 Do not fertilize in the fall, as this will hinder its ability to bloom.